 Reduces Injury Risk

-Injuries are also expensive, especially if they require surgery and rehab.
+Injuries are also costly, especially if surgery and rehab are needed.

 Confidence

-Confidence is deeply intertwined with their spacial awareness.
-They are not fazed by grass, snow, sand, mulch, gravel or other surfaces.
-This means your puppy is more likely to go outside and go potty when it's 10 degrees outside in the snow, and you want to stay inside.
+Confidence is closely connected to a dog’s awareness of their own body in space.
+Confident dogs aren’t bothered by different surfaces, like grass, snow, sand, mulch, or gravel.
+This means your puppy is more likely to go outside to potty even when it’s freezing cold and snowing, while you stay cozy indoors.

-By nurturing this confidence through targeted exercises that enhance their spatial awareness and comfort on diverse surfaces, we empower our canine companions to fearlessly navigate any environment, ensuring they perform at their peak in both everyday life and competitive arenas.
+By building this confidence through exercises that improve their awareness and comfort on all kinds of surfaces, we help our dogs navigate any setting.
+This allows them to do their best in both daily life and in the competition ring.

 Rear End Awareness

-All dogs need to know where their paws are in relation to the rest of their body and environment.
+All dogs need to know where their paws are in relation to their body and surroundings.

 Longevity